OWRC/database-manual/aGlossary/Glossary.md

 The Ontario Ministry of the Environment.
 This may also be referenced as the Ministry of the Environment, Conservation and Parks.

+#### MP

+A Mini-Piezometer.
+Also referred to as a *Drive Point (DP)*.
+This can be used as a prefix when naming locations within the ORMGP database.
+Refer to Section 3.3.1.

+#### MW

+Monitoring Well.
+This can be used as a prefix when naming locations within the ORMGP database.
+Refer to Section 3.3.1.

 #### NVCA